WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 ## General
 - Initial page has been rewritten a bit, "Creating a Mage" has been moved up there.
 - Quick creation pointers have been fleshed out.
-- Added full functionality of Sorcery Points and Meta Magic.
+- Added full functionality of Sorcery Points and Metamagic.
 - Removed Arcane Recovery, due to the change above.
 - Additional ribbon feature for first level.
 - 18th and 20th level unchanged (Spell Mastery, Signature Spell)